namiml/com.nami.sdk/README.md

 ## Installation

-In Unity editor open Package Manager ('Window' -> 'Package Manager') and click on '+' icon -> 'Add package from git URL...'.
-Past the link 'https://github.com/NinevaStudios/com.nami.sdk.git' there and click 'Add'.
+In Unity editor open Package Manager (`Window` -> `Package Manager`) and click on `+` icon -> `Add package from git URL...`.
+Past the link `https://github.com/NinevaStudios/com.nami.sdk.git` there and click `Add`.
 Wait until the installation is complete.
 Now Nami Unity SDK should be ready to use.

 ## Configuration